 Community Research Lab

-The PHS Community Research Lab is an initiative to promote civic engagement in public health and to advance replicable participatory methods.
-We seek to empower people with lived experience to contribute to policy, research, and service systems.
-Here, people come together to collaboratively define issues of importance to them and to participate in the design and leadership of projects in our four social impact areas.
-We also support the next generation of public health leaders through our Health Equity Internship Program.
+Community Research Lab is an initiative to promote civic engagement in public health and to advance participatory research methods.
+Here, community leaders come together to collaboratively define issues of importance to them and to participate in the design and leadership of projects in four areas of impact.
+We seek to empower more people with lived experience to contribute to policy, research, and service systems.

 Peer ADVOCATE CURRICULUM